aerogear/charmil/README.md

 ## Introduction

-Charmil provides ecosystem of tools to build production ready command line tools with Cobra Framework.
+Charmil provides an ecosystem to build production ready command line tools using the Cobra Framework.
+It is a SDK which allows for the creation of CLIs that all adhere to a similarly structured architecture.
+It provides a level of elasticity to add and/ or remove a plugin CLI or subset of commands from a plugin CLI to a main 'host' CLI.

 ### Architecture